 The Future of Protein Summit exposed a fascinating range of ingredients and technologies that can provide us these alternatives to traditional protein sources.

-However the reality is complicated – as keynote speaker Tim Lang summed up, “How do we replace meat?
+However the reality is complicated.
+As conference keynote speaker, Tim Lang, summed up, “How do we replace meat?
 Can we?
 And do we want to?”
 It seems that an equal, if not bigger challenge than creating these so-called ‘responsible proteins’, is marketing them in a way that encourages people to choose them over meat and fish.

-New products need time and investment before they hit the mainstream – and perhaps what is really needed is to change consumer behaviour sooner rather than later.
-That will be a tall order, but perhaps our future depends on it.
+New products need time and investment before they hit the mainstream.
+What is really needed is a change in consumer behaviour sooner rather than later.
+It’s a tall order, but our future may depend on it.

 What Can We Do Now?